girone/docker-udacity-DAND/README.md

 This is an environment that runs the Jupyter Notebook server and Anaconda package installation within a Docker environment.

+The project will create a new Docker image, download and install all the Anaconda packages required to run the Udacity examples and quizzes and then start the Jupyter Notebook server within a Docker container.
+The Notebook frontend can be accessed as usual, by following the link printed to the terminal.

-The main goal is to automate the installation process and enable the use of an Anaconda installation without screwing up existing Python installations on the same machine.
+The main goal of this project is to simplify the installation process and enable the use of an Anaconda installation without screwing up existing Python installations on the same machine.

 ## Run the Jupyter Notebook server within Docker